RatioInteractive/DevPractices/pages/android/ratiotv_debugging_tools.md

   "proxyPort": 8888
 }

 NOTE: Use your own values for isProxyEnabled, proxyIp and proxyPort.
-If your proxyIp address changes, isProxyEnabled = true, you will get network errors.
+If your proxyIp address changes and isProxyEnabled = true, you will get network errors.
 Also, the proxyFile is checked upon application launch, so you will need to kill and relaunch your application to see changes take effect.

 Here are the commands you will need to issue in a command line to push the file:
 adb shell